ml4all/ml4all.github.io/docs/get-involved.md

 NOTE: We'd love to find a replacement for Troy or Glenn in this role.
 If you're interested, shoot us an email at [ml4allconf@gmail.com].
 The *Emcee* can be based anywhere in the world, but must be able to attend the conference.

-## Speaker Wrangler

-The *Speaker Wrangler* works closely with the [Emcee](#emcee), but operates off-stage, to make sure that speakers are ready to take the stage at their scheduled time.
-The *Speaker Wrangler* also helps them connect to the A/V system and troubleshoot and projection or amplification problems, and helps the speaker wear their microphone.
-During the talk, they ensure the speaker does not run over time (gives 5 minute warning, and cuts off long-running talks).

-For 2018, the ML4ALL *Speaker Wrangler* is [Dave Lester].

 ## Communications Director

 The *Communications Director* is responsible for managing outbound communications and promotions via email, Twitter, and other online media.
 The *Communications Director* works closely with the [Brand Director](#brand-director) to ensure the voice of the brand remains consistent with the conference's identity and *vibe*.